Law Firm Marketing

 10 – Press Releases and Big Events

 If you’re trying to gain recognition in the local market, consider a concentrated PR effort.
 Getting recognized by Super Lawyers or something like the ‘Top 40 under 40’ is definitely a newsworthy event.
 Larger firms might even qualify for something like the Inc 5,000 fastest growing companies list.
-Consider announcing these awards and recognitions through press release distribution.
+Consider announcing these awards and recognition through press release distribution.

 PR backlinks will help your SEO and if you do it right, you might land even more powerful backlinks and recognition from local media outlets.